microsoft/Nonprofits/VolunteerManagement/Deployment/README.md

+# Migrate-VolunteerManagementToOpenSource.ps1

-# Migrating Volunteer Management to the open-source build
+Reference for the migration script that moves an environment from the AppSource Volunteer Management solution to the open-source (OS) build.

-Both the AppSource and the open-source (OS) Volunteer Management solutions are published by Microsoft; they are distinguished by **origin** — the AppSource managed solution (installed from the marketplace) versus the OS build (compiled from the public GitHub repository).
+> **Looking for the step-by-step migration walkthrough?** See the
+> [migration guide](../MIGRATION.md).
+This document only covers the script itself — its
+> stages, parameters, authentication, and safety switches.

 The OS build installs **side-by-side** with its own identity so it never collides with the AppSource solution: